postmanlabs/templates/galaxy/api-first/training.md

 When we create the mock server, its address will be stored in a variable with this name, and we will be able to switch between the original server and the new mock using an environment.

 **Save** the spec and **Generate Collection** again, this time choosing **API Mocking**.
-Give your collection the name 'Customer mocks' and **Generate** it.
+Give your collection the name `Customer mocks` and **Generate** it.

-Name your mock server 'Mock customers' and check the box to save the URL as an environment variable.
+Name your mock server `Mock customers` and check the box to save the URL as an environment variable.
 Postman will create a new environment for the mock as well as generating the mock and collection.

-Select the new environment, it will have the same name as the mock server: 'Mock customers'.
+Select the new environment, it will have the same name as the mock server: `Mock customers`.
 Click the eye button to see that it has a `url` variable with the address of your new mock server.

 Select the `Customer mocks` collection and open the collection **Variables**.
 The `baseUrl` references the `url` variable you added to the spec, which will now have the value in the selected environment.